gurui7913/AC_Unity_CollaborativeMLAgents_PushBlock/README.md

 ## License

-This project was developed as part of the UCL Bartlett Architectural Computation MSc program.
+Developed as part of the UCL Bartlett Architectural Computation MSc program.